 1. Antiepileptic (anticonvulsant, antiseizure) drugs: These medications can reduce the number of seizures you have.
 In some people, they help in eliminating seizures.
 For the medications to be effective, take them as prescribed by your doctor.

 2. Vagus nerve stimulator: This gadget is surgically set under the skin on the chest and electrically stimulates the nerve that goes through your neck.
 This can help prevent seizures.

 3. Ketogenic diet: More than half of people who do not react to medication benefit from this high-fat, low-carbohydrate diet.

 4. Brain surgery: The area of the brain that causes seizures can be removed.

 Research into new treatments is continuous.
 One treatment that may be accessible in the future is profound brain stimulation.
 Here, electrodes are implanted into the brain, and a generator is inserted in the chest.
 This generator sends electrical driving forces to the brain to help reduce seizures.
 Another road of research includes a pacemaker-like device to stop a seizure.

 Medications for Epilepsy:

 Antiseizure medications are the first-line treatment for epilepsy.
 These drugs help reduce the recurrence and severity of seizures.
 The medication is absorbed by the stomach, and then it travels to the bloodstream and brain.
 It affects neurotransmitters in a manner that reduces the electrical activity that prompts seizures.
 The common epilepsy medications include:

-Do you have a question on Seizure Disorder or Seizure?Ask a Doctor Online
+Do you have a question on Low Blood Sugar Level or Dizziness?Ask a Doctor Online